lupyuen/lupyuen.github.io/src/expander.md

 _So we're just renumbering GPIOs?_

-Above and beyond that, our BL604 GPIO Expander serves two other functions...
+Above and beyond that, our BL604 GPIO Expander serves other functions...

 -   Attach and detach __GPIO Interrupt Handlers__

 -   __Validate GPIO Pin Numbers__ at startup

+-   But skip the GPIOs reserved for __UART, I2C and SPI__

+    (That's why we have GPIO gaps in the pic above)

 Let's dive in!